 The horns blared out the doors, crowds of Black and white jazz fans waited impatiently to cram in, and bunches of kids stood around the back door trying to get a listen.
-On any given Friday and Saturday night through the late 1950s, Jim Bell’s Club Harlem was one of the very best places to listen to live jazz in Omaha.
+On any given Friday and Saturday night through the 1930s, Jim Bell’s Club Harlem was one of the very best places to listen to live jazz in Omaha.

 While the Dreamland Ballroom gets all the press, it wasn’t the only jazz club in North Omaha.
 Located in the heart of the Near North Side neighborhood at N. 24th and Lake Streets, Club Harlem was a hopping place to be.
 This is a history of Jim Bell’s Harlem in North Omaha.

 For a generation, Jim Bell (1884-1959) was Omaha’s main African American entrepreneur and entertainment guru.
 He was a big man from the South, and constantly took a gamble on opening businesses in the Near North Side.
 His efforts included several restaurants, a few clubs, a saloon, and other ventures.
 North Omaha establishments including De Luxe Cafe, the Midway Cafe and the Off Beat Cafe were all run by Jim or his wife Carrie.
 He also owned Murphy’s Chicken Palace at 42nd and Center, too.

 But everyone knew that Mrs. Bell was the one who actually ran the show: She managed the employees, kept the books, scheduled the performers, and made sure everything ran smoothly.
 Their only child, a daughter named Dorothy, was lavished with attention and made a lot of girls in the neighborhood jealous.

 What Was Club Harlem Like?